 Certainly, more than once in our lifetime, we've learned a bit about food pantries.
 They're integral parts of many communities.
 The concept is simple enough... families in need can go to a food pantry, and get hooked up with some staples to keep their family going.
 But heat is a huge problem for a lot of Maine families.

-And this year will be no exception.
-Gas and oil prices are expected to be the highest they've been in quite a while, so keeping the family warm is going to be a real challenge for a lot of folks.
-But over in Searsmont, they've got a way they've been dealing with it.
-A community woodshed, according to WABI.
+Especially this year.
+Gas and oil prices are the highest they've ever been, so keeping the family warm is going to be a real challenge for a lot of folks.
+But over at the Waldo County Woodshed in Searsmont, they've got a way they've been dealing with it.
+A community woodshed, according to a post from WABI.

 The woodshed started because of a UMaine study.

-About eight years ago, after a UMaine study looked into the usefulness of a community woodshed, much like the way a food pantry works.
+About eight years ago, a UMaine study looked into the usefulness of a community woodshed, much like the way a food pantry works.
 Eight years later, it seems they've proven there's a great need for it.
-Folks who roll up for wood, often have stories that soften even the hardest of hearts, concerning their ability to keep their family warm.
+Folks who roll up for wood in Searsmont, often have stories that soften even the hardest of hearts, concerning their ability to keep their family warm.

 Heat is a huge problem for a lot of Maine families.

 And this isn't just in Searsmont.
 There are nine locations around Waldo County where people can come to get wood.
 For that matter, it's not just for people in Waldo County.
 They estimate last year, they helped over 140 families, from five different counties.
 That's a huge commitment from their volunteers to keep all that moving.